JJ/hoborg/text/text.md

 didn't deserve it, but one thing is thinking that somebody deserves what comes his way and another wanting him to be done in front of you.

+It didn't take long for us to arrive there, but the whole time we listened to laughs and explosions and shoots.
+And yells, some happy yells, some not.
+The yellow light coming out of it and above it danced, as if something was burning.
+And the smell.

 The four Klansmen, robes on fire, were lying down, trying to stand up, yelling, The clown posse was going around them, using their squirt